KxSystems/docs/docs/kb/digitalocean.md

 -   install 32-bit kdb+ on a 32-bit Ubuntu droplet, e.g. `16.04.5 x32`
 -   intend on the server to run one or more scripts, rather than interactive sessions

-To run 32-bit kdb+ on a 64-bit server, see the [notes for running 32-bit kdb+ on 64-bit Linux](linux.md#64-bit-or-32-bit).
+To run 32-bit kdb+ on a 64-bit server, see the [install notes](../learn/install.md#step-2-put-kdb-in-qhome).

 ## :fontawesome-solid-download: Download